richard-medina/richard-medina.github.io/_pages/about.md

 Hi there, I'm Richard, a mathematician interested in the analysis of Partial Differential Equations (PDEs) and their applications in physical and biological systems.
 My main research interests are :

--Kinetic theory of rarefied gases,
+*Kinetic theory of rarefied gases,

--Bounded domains presenting heat thermostats and their qualitative effects on the equilibrium,
+*Bounded domains presenting heat thermostats and their qualitative effects on the equilibrium,

--PDEs involving the kinetic Fokker-Planck equation, the Boltzmann equation, the Landau equation and the Vlasov-Poisson system of equations.
+*PDEs involving the kinetic Fokker-Planck equation, the Boltzmann equation, the Landau equation and the Vlasov-Poisson system of equations.

 I’m currently an ATER at the MIDO department, Université Paris Dauphine – PSL, seeking a postdoctoral position to continue my research on the mathematical problems arising from statistical physics and collaborate on interdisciplinary projects.